A Note for Our Partners: 2023 Grant Cycle Closure and Moving Ahead

 - Do not send any additional information.
 If the Foundation determines to investigate with a site visit, we’ll request more information then.

-- You may send a grant proposal for operating expense, for special projects, or for capital projects.
+- You may send a grant proposal for operating expense, for a special project or program, or for capital projects.

 - You do NOT need to send a grant proposal via U.S. Postal Service.
 You do NOT need to call the Foundation office.
 You do NOT need to know anyone at the Foundation to apply.

-- You may apply at any time.
-We close a cycle to collect the proposals for Board review on each of the following dates:
+- The Foundation administers three grant cycles per year.
+Applications may be submitted at any time throughout the year and will be considered during the next appropriate grant cycle.
+We process proposals at Board meetings, and close a cycle by collecting the proposals for Board review on each of the following dates:

-- The Board meets approximately four weeks after each of the above deadlines to determine which proposals to take to Step 2.
-The staff will notify each organization applying about the status of its proposal within six weeks after the deadlines above and provide guidance to those organizations whose proposals were declined about when they might re-apply.
+- The Board meets approximately six weeks after each of the above deadlines to determine which proposals to take to Step 2.
+The staff will notify each organization applying about the status of its proposal within eight weeks after the deadlines above and provide guidance to those organizations whose proposals were declined about when they might re-apply.

 - The Foundation does NOT make grants in the following areas: